nicohlr/ipychart/docs/docs/user_guide/getting_started.md

 After that, we need to create an instance of that class.
 We'll have to create a Python dict to format our data.
 We'll also specify with what type of chart we want to display our data using the **kind** argument.

-Concretely, we can do that very easily in one cell of our notebook in the following way:
+Concretely, we can do that very easily in the following way:

 ``` py
 dataset = {